-- Volunteer management FAQs - This resource for staff has information about managing volunteers at their setting.
-It includes tips on how to recruit and support volunteers and other important considerations.
+- Volunteer management FAQs - This resource for staff has information about manage, recruit, and support volunteers

-- Volunteer recruitment poster - These posters can be posted around the setting to recruit volunteers.
+- Volunteer recruitment poster - These posters can be displayed around the setting to recruit volunteers

 - Sample session plans - We will add sample session plans as examples of how you and the volunteers can plan sessions with families.
 If you would like to submit an example of your own practice that you feel would benefit other settings, please contact firstname.lastname@example.org.

 Volunteers and families

 - Early Words Together book list - This list includes some of the books we have found work best with children in the programme, and some pointers for choosing books to use with MLL families

 - Why sharing rhymes, stories and books matters! - This book was created by families who attend St. Edmund’s Nursery school.
 It offers information about the importance of sharing books and stories in a readable, user-friendly format, and features activities for volunteers and parents

 - Early Words Together for children with SEND - This resource explains how Early Words Together has been delivered with children and families with special educational needs and disabilities